neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/CreatingAPlugin.rst

 ``Plugin View``.
 A plugin view is basically a view of a specific set of actions configured in your Settings.yaml.

-Addtionally to your plugin node type you configured in your NodeTypes.yaml you can add a configuration like this to your *Settings.yaml*.
-This example adds 2 Plugin Views for a plugin node type called ``Flowstarter.Contact:ContactPlugin``.
+You can update your *Configuration/NodeTypes.yaml* like this to configure which actions will be available for the ``Plugin View``:

 .. code-block:: yaml

-TYPO3:
-  Neos:
-    Plugins:
-      'Flowstarter.Contact:ContactPlugin':
+  'Sarkosh.CdCollection:Plugin':
+    superTypes: ['TYPO3.Neos:Plugin']
+    ui:
-        label: 'Contacts'
+      label: 'CD Collection'
+      group: 'plugins'
+    options:
       pluginViews:
-          'ContactShow':
+        'CollectionShow':
-            label: 'Show Contact'
+          label: 'Show Collection'
           controllerActions:
-              'Flowstarter\Contact\Controller\ContactPersonController': ['show']
+            'Sarkosh\CdCollection\Controller\CollectionController': ['show']
-          'ContactForm':
+        'CollectionOverview':
-            label: 'Edit Contact'
+          label: 'Collection Overview'
           controllerActions:
-              'Flowstarter\Contact\Controller\ContactPersonController': ['edit']
+            'Sarkosh\CdCollection\Controller\CollectionController': ['overview']

 When you insert a plugin view for a node the links in both of this nodes get rewritten automatically to link to the view or plugin, depending on the action the link points to.
+Insert a "Plugin View" node in your page, and then, in the inspector, configure the "Master View" (the master plugin instance) and the "Plugin View".

 Fixing Plugin Output
 --------------------